mtsoleimani/silo/README.md

 # Silo
-Silo is an open source tools to archive mqtt messages.
+Silo is an open source tool to archive MQTT messages.
 It supports MySQL, Postgres and Mongodb.
 Silo is compatible with emqtt and verneMQ.

 To install Silo follow the instructions